Astra-Torres airship

 The Astra-Torres airships were non-rigid airships built by Société Astra in France between about 1908 and 1922 to a design by the Spaniard Leonardo Torres Quevedo.
-They had a highly-characteristic tri-lobed cross-section rather than the more usual circular cross-section.
+They had a highly characteristic tri-lobed cross-section rather than the more usual circular cross-section.
 This was the result of moving most of the blimp's bracing wires inside the envelope in an attempt to minimise drag.
-Early Astra-Torres airships could be trimmed by moving the entire gondola fore-and-aft.
+Early Astra-Torres airships could be trimmed by moving the entire gondola fore and aft.

-Astra-Torres airships were used by the French Navy during the First World War and for a few years before and after.
+Astra-Torres airships, like Alsace, were used by the French Navy during the First World War and for a few years before and after.
 A few of these were transferred to the American expeditionary forces in Europe, and AT-1, AT-13 and AT-17 were eventually taken back to the United States.

 Britain's Royal Naval Air Service purchased AT-14, AT-17 and AT-19, these becoming HMA No. 3, HMA No. 8 and HMA No. 16 respectively.
-They went through testing and evaluation at RNAS Kingsnorth before all were later taken out of service in May 1916, although the Astra-Torres design was imitated in Britain's own Coastal class blimps that served through to the end of the War.
+They went through testing and evaluation at RNAS Kingsnorth before all were later taken out of service in May 1916, although the Astra-Torres design was imitated in Britain's own Coastal class, and North Sea blimps that served through to the end of the war.

 After the war, AT-16 was operated by Transaérienne, carrying sightseeing passengers over Paris, and AT-24 was purchased by the Japanese Navy.